-Vegan street food in Nha Trang:
+Vegan street food

 As usual with our exploring we managed to find some decent street food that was suitable for vegans; this street cart (situated near the junction of Nguyen Thi Minh Khai and Hung Vuong) sells a cross between a fried pitta bread and a donut coated in sesame called ‘banh tieu’ – very tasty but certainly not a healthy option!

 They are very similar to the ‘nom heng’ found in Cambodia that we included in our Vegan Cambodian Street Food Guide.